 - 4.4.5.2 A member of the regular faculty must accept full responsibility for the program.
 (F.M., April 1, 2009.) - 4.4.5.3 The program must include a substantial component of classroom work under the direction of the responsible faculty member.
 The classroom component normally should consist of 7 classroom hours per hour of academic credit.
 (F.M., April 29, 2009.) - 4.4.5.4 No student may earn more than four hours of curricular academic credit in such programs.
 Such credit is without prejudice to a student's ability to earn cocurricular credit under the provisions of the Hoynes Code.
 (F.M., April 12, 2002.) - 4.4.5.5 A student may not receive compensation for work performed as part of an academic externship.
 (F.M., February 14, 1992; November 16, 1992.) - 4.4.6 Legal Externships.
 One unit of cocurricular academic externship credit may be awarded for student volunteer legal work of six weeks or more undertaken during the summer months in any court, agency, or public or private law office.
 Externship work must be conducted under faculty supervision, conform to the approved standards of the faculty, and have the advance approval of the assistant dean for academic affairs.
 This one unit of cocurricular credit may count toward graduation requirements as one of the six maximum allowable cocurricular credits, but cannot count toward the minimum hours required during any semester for residency.
 The credit will be reflected on a student's transcript.
 (F.M., March 25, 1991; April 12, 2002; A.R., August 1, 2004; F.M., April 29, 2009.) - 4.4.7 London Internship Programme.
 Credit shall be given for participation in the London Internship Programme in accordance with the policies and procedures developed and maintained by the Director of the London Law Programme.
-(A.R., September 13, 1982.) - 4.5 RESIDENCY.
-Each student shall be required to take at least 14 hours in every semester in order to qualify for status as a full-time student.
+(A.R., September 13, 1982.)

+4.5 RESIDENCY.
+Each student shall be required to take at least 14 hours in every semester in order to qualify for status as a full-time student, except that a student enrolled in the London Programme for the fall semester (not as part of the all-year program) shall be required to take at least 12 hours.
 In any semester, no J.D. student may enroll in more than 20 percent of the total coursework required for graduation.
-(F.M., March 3, 1977; F.M., April 21, 2010.)
+(F.M., March 3, 1977; F.M., April 21, 2010; F.M., March 23, 2011.)